-The ACO Bulletin is published 4 times a year to ensure up-to-date and appropriate department information is shared with First Nations, Metis settlements, industry groups and the public about government’s consultation role / operating processes.
+The ACO Bulletin is published 4 times a year to ensure up-to-date and appropriate department information is shared with First Nations, Metis settlements, industry groups and the public about government’s consultation role and operating processes.

-Since summer 2016, ministry staff has been engaging with First Nations, Metis settlements, industry, and municipal stakeholders to hear their unique perspectives on Alberta’s Indigenous consultation processes.
+Since summer 2016, ministry staff has been engaging with First Nations, Metis Settlements, industry, and municipal stakeholders to hear their unique perspectives on Alberta’s Indigenous consultation processes.